ARTICLE

 How to spot AI in life and in the law

 Robot vacuums and digital personal assistants are commonplace.
 Car shopping nowadays includes choosing from features like adaptive cruise control and lane assist.
-But are these capabilities actual artificial intelligence, or simply more sophisticated, modern versions of the same “if, then” statements computers have used all along?
+But are these capabilities actual artificial intelligence or simply more sophisticated, modern versions of the same “if, then” statements computers have used all along?

 Clarifying the fuzzy boundary between “smart” technology and AI is important.
 Confusion about AI limits our ability to place the technology in its proper context and understand how it might fit into our daily lives.

-What AI looks like in smart devices
+AI and smart devices

 Contrast that with today’s “smarter” smartphones that “know” your next appointment is starting soon, scan for driving distance or traffic patterns, and notify you when it’s time to leave.
 There’s a distinction there beyond app connectivity.
 These devices anticipate our needs and use their judgment and decision-making capabilities to recommend a departure time.
-This happens behind the scenes, and it happens every day.
+This technology happens behind the scenes and it happens every day.

 Artificial intelligence is how your phone knows your face, with glasses or not.
 It's how your car parallel parks itself better than you ever could.
 And it’s how a $50 smart speaker recognizes your voice, even among competing household noises.